kwban/badminton-db/README.md

 ##### EAF

-Using ELAN annotation tool, the annotated info (tier) are (to update on the table):
+Using ELAN annotation tool, the annotated info (tier) are:

 | **Tier**        | **Description**                                                                                                                                                                                                             |
 | :-------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |